Employee bonuses are a great way to say thanks to your staff for all their hard work. But what's the best way to go about it?

 Retention bonuses can help companies retain valuable talent and reduce turnover costs.
 However, it is important for employers to carefully consider who should receive these bonuses and how they align with overall business goals.

 Ultimately, retention bonuses can be a useful tool for keeping top performers on board, but should not be relied upon as the sole means of retention.
-It's important for employers to also focus on creating a positive work environment and offering opportunities for growth and development in order to truly retain the talented folks!
+It's important for employers to also focus on creating a positive work environment and offering opportunities for growth and development in order to truly retain talented people!

 Employee stock options are a form of employee compensation in which the employee is granted the right to purchase company stock at a set price, known as the exercise price, within a specified time period.
 This can serve as a bonus or incentive for employee performance and loyalty.